How to Choose the Best Mics for the Church Choir

 Why is that, you might ask?

 You want to avoid the hollow sounds that result from phase cancellation or the comb filter effect.
 These hollow sounds can happen when you place mics too close to each other and pick up two vocal signals in the mix.
 One signal is direct, and the other is delayed.
 This pickup of two different signals causes specific frequencies to cancel – creating a frequency response that looks like an inverted comb.
-And unless you're looking for that kind of filtered sound, it's something you'll want to avoid.
+And unless you're looking for that kind of filtered sound, you'll want to avoid it.

 Recommended Choir Microphones for Church Choir